Women's History of Connecticut Heritage Trail

 The Florence Griswold Museum is an art museum in Old Lyme, Connecticut centered around the home of Florence Griswold.
 It is noted for its collection of American Impressionist paintings.

-The Farmington Freedom Trail, specifically the town of Farmington, Connecticut, was home to a bevy of abolitionist history, notably being a hub among the Underground Railroad in Connecticut and the safe-house of the well-known La Amistad escaped Africans.
+The Farmington Freedom Trail, and specifically the town of Farmington, Connecticut, was home to a bevy of abolitionist history, notably being a hub among the Underground Railroad in Connecticut and the safe-house of the well-known La Amistad escaped Africans.
 The trail consists of various buildings around the town that were used as abolitionist meeting houses and in helping the Mendi people who took over the La Amistad ship.
-Many of the locations of note are directly related to the assistance that were granted by the inhabitants towards the Mendi people who were deemed free by the Supreme Court in 1841.
+Many of the locations of note are directly related to the assistance that was granted by the inhabitants towards the Mendi people who were deemed free by the Supreme Court in 1841.
 The town also contains many buildings that were in assistance with the Underground Railroad, such as safe-houses, schools, and churches.

 This Colonial Revival house was designed by Theodate Pope Riddle (1867-1946), one of the earliest registered female architects in the United States.
 Hill-Stead is now a museum offering visitors insight into life on an early 20th-century country estate.
 It retains many original furnishings and works of art, including pieces by Claude Monet, Edgar Degas, Édouard Manet, James M. Whistler, and Mary Cassatt.

 Elizabeth Park is home to the nation’s first public rose garden. the rose garden dates back to 1903 while Elizabeth Park traces its origin to 1894,.
 In that year, prominent Hartford businessman Charles H. Pond passed away.
 Pond's last will and testament bequeathed his home, along with the surrounding 90 acres of land, to the city, with the stipulation that the land would become a public park named in honor of his late wife Elizabeth.